tutorgen/hpit_services/README.md

 Receives:

-* entity_id: string - An identifier for the sender.
-(Defined by the HPIT Server)
+* student_id: string - An identifier for the student.
-* skill : string - String identifier for the skill.
+* skill_id : string - String identifier for the skill.

 Returns:

+* student_id: string - An identifier for the student.
-* skill : string - String identifier for the skill.
+* skill_id : string - String identifier for the skill.
 * probability_known : 0.0 - Probability the skill is already known
 * probability_learned : 0.0 - Probability the skill will be learned
 * probability_guess : 0.0 - Probability the answer is a guess